awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisfirehose-deliverystream-processingconfiguration.md

 The `ProcessingConfiguration` property configures data processing for an Amazon Kinesis Data Firehose delivery stream\.

-`ProcessingConfiguration` is a property of the [Kinesis Data Firehose DeliveryStream ElasticsearchDestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-elasticsearchdestinationconfiguration.md), [Kinesis Data Firehose DeliveryStream ExtendedS3DestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-extendeds3destinationconfiguration.md), [Kinesis Data Firehose DeliveryStream RedshiftDestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-redshiftdestinationconfiguration.md), and [Kinesis Data Firehose DeliveryStream SplunkDestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-splunkdestinationconfiguration.md) property types\.
+`ProcessingConfiguration` is a property of the [ElasticsearchDestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-elasticsearchdestinationconfiguration.md), [ExtendedS3DestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-extendeds3destinationconfiguration.md), [RedshiftDestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-redshiftdestinationconfiguration.md), and [SplunkDestinationConfiguration](aws-properties-kinesisfirehose-deliverystream-splunkdestinationconfiguration.md) property types\.

 ## Syntax<a name="aws-properties-kinesisfirehose-deliverystream-processingconfiguration-syntax"></a>